Steinway Artist, Composer, Educator

 Dan Knight Steinway Artist, Pianist, Composer, Educator © 2021

-As one of the world's finest improvising musician/composers, Dan Knight is one of the acknowledged master pianists of his generation.
+Spontaneous.
+Energetic.
+Fearless.
+Mystical.
+Enigmatic.
+Dan Knight continues to defy description.
+Or categorization.
+As one of the world's finest improvising pianists - composers, he is one of the acknowledged master pianists of his generation.
 The range of his musicianship, reflected in his interpretations of both the classical and jazz "canons" and in his own inimitable compositions, is incomparable and unparalleled in modern contemporary music.